domitea/takagi/README.md

 🔹 **Efficient and fast** – Runs over UDP, ideal for IoT applications.
 🔹 **Database-ready** – Seamless integration with **Sequel** for storing device data.

+## Why "Takagi"?
+The name **Takagi** is inspired by **Riyoko Takagi**, as a nod to the naming convention of Sinatra.
+Just like Sinatra simplified web applications in Ruby, Takagi aims to simplify CoAP-based IoT communication in Ruby.
+It embodies minimalism, efficiency, and a straightforward approach to handling CoAP requests.
+Additionally, both Sinatra and Takagi share a connection to **jazz music**, as Riyoko Takagi is a known jazz pianist, much like how Sinatra was named after the legendary Frank Sinatra.

 ---

 ## Installation